 In particular, we would like to hear (in your application) about:

 With little other quantitative information available, standardized test scores (SAT or ACT Plus Writing) for home-schooled applicants may take on more significance than they might for our other applicants.
 We require the SAT or the ACT Plus Writing, but only recommend the SAT Subject Tests.
 However, we have found it useful for home-schooled students to take the subject tests in order to provide some measure of relative achievement to assist us in our evaluation of your application.

-Typically, we require three evaluations: two from teachers of the student's choice and one from secondary school counselor or other school official.
+Typically, we require three evaluations: two from teachers of the student's choice and one from a secondary school counselor or other school official.
 Your parents and/or your primary instructor(s) can write one evaluation in place of all three.
 While this evaluation is helpful in conveying in detail the context of your educational experience, it also lacks one crucial element: the objectivity brought by a conventional teacher able to compare one applicant with other students he or she may have taught.
 We do not expect parents to make such a comparison, but we do have to compare your credentials to thousands of others for whom we have an objective view.
-Teachers and secondary school counselors can be biased, too, and this is why we ask for three letters, in the hope that each will independently verify and reinforce the others.
+Teachers and counselors can also be biased, and this is why we ask for three letters, in the hope that each will independently verify and reinforce the others.

 If you have taken a community college course or two during the high school years or have had an instructor outside your family as part of your home-schooling program, those teachers can write additional teacher recommendations and provide some non-parental evaluation.
-Anything you can do to support your application with standard credentials will help to reduce any lingering uneasiness we might have about admitting a student lacking recent formal educational experience.